-On the date immediately prior to the date of the effectiveness of this registration statement of which this prospectus forms a part, any remaining shares available for issuance under our 2019 Plan will be added to the shares of our Class A common stock reserved for issuance under our 2021 Plan, and we will cease granting awards under our 2019 Plan.
+On the date immediately prior to the date of the effectivene of thi regi tration tatement of which thi pro pectu form a part, any remaining shares available for issuance under our 2019 Plan will be added to the shares of our Class A common stock reserved for issuance under our 2021 Plan, and we will cease granting awards under our 2019 Plan.
 Our 2021 Plan and 2021 ESPP also provide for automatic annual increases in the number of shares reserved thereunder.
 See the section titled "Executive Compensation-Employee Benefit Plans" for additional information.